beejayi/template/projects/project-1.md

 This project has given me a taste of how it's like to work on an engineering project in the aspect of having an idea and making it into reality.

-To learn more about the history of micromouse in UH click on the link: http://www-ee.eng.hawaii.edu/~mmouse/history.html
+To learn more about the history of micromouse in UH click on the [link](http://www-ee.eng.hawaii.edu/~mmouse/history.html).